USPaiva/BombBot/README.md

 # Version 2.0.0:
 what is new?

-Update the login system, and support using multiaccount with this new system.
+Update the login system, and support using multiaccount with this new system. for use edit the file contas.py on folder config :)

 report amount of bcoins per profile in .csv